 roof-mounted lighting conduit post-May 1974 when its identity was swapped with unit 1108.

 There are in fact two locations called Ewhurst Green – one in Surrey, the other in East Sussex; thus providing the opportunity to be slightly indistinct with the location if required.
-Certainly Ewhurst (and Ewhurst Green) in Surrey could have fitted in with real 1884 plans to build a railway from Holmwood past Cranleigh and down to Midhurst.
+Certainly Ewhurst (and Ewhurst Green) in Surrey could have fitted in with real 1884 plans to build a railway from Cranleigh down to Midhurst.

 Midhurst to Chichester could have been under construction at this time but with this new line now as double track through Cocking tunnel and Cocking station to a junction just west of Singleton (with its four platforms and nearby Goodwwod racecourse).
 However, Singleton to Chichester was probably still built as a single track.

 West from Singleton the line may have entered two further tunnels (under Heathbarn Down thence Stoughton Down) necessary to provide a fast alignment into Havant.
 This could have given rise two stations (Stoughton & Walderton thence on a falling grade to Westbourne).
 The Brighton to Portsmouth Railway was joined just east of Warblington.

 Imagination could reasonably assume this route was reasonably well-engineered being intended to provide a faster alternative (to the Mid-Sussex line) between London and Portsmouth as well as competing with the LSWR’s Pompey Direct (a privately constructed line south from Farncombe that was offered for sale to both the LSWR & LBSCR).